DinoChiesa/Apigee-MessageTemplate-Demo/README.md

    ```

 4. You cannot nest the function calls.
-Use separate Templates.
+Use separate Templates, cascaded.

    OK:
    ```